A. P. Tureaud: Cases

 In 1954, the United States Supreme Court overturned Plessy and ruled in Brown v.
 Board of Education that segregated schools were unconstitutional and must be desegregated "with all deliberate speed."
 In the following years, A. P. Tureaud and the NAACP initiated the lawsuits which eventually forced the Orleans Parish School System to desegregate.
 He worked out of an office in the Peter Claver Building, which partly served as a headquarters for the local chapter of the NAACP.

 Tureaud also filed suit in 1953 against the Louisiana State University Board of Supervisors seeking desegregation on behalf of his minor son, A. P. Tureaud Jr. As a result, his son became the first black student at LSU.

 Death

 Tureaud died in New Orleans in 1972, roughly a month shy of what would have been his 73rd birthday.

 Personal life

 Tureaud was Catholic, a member of St Augustine Church and the Knights of Peter Claver.
+A. P. Tureaud Jr. is his son.